kramdown/parser-gfm/README.md

 * `gfm_quirks`: Enables a set of GFM specific quirks (default: `paragraph_end`)

-  The way how GFM is transformed on Github often differs from the way kramdown does things.
+  The way how GFM is transformed on GitHub often differs from the way kramdown does things.
 Many of these differences are negligible but others are not.

   This option allows one to enable/disable certain GFM quirks, i.e. ways in which GFM parsing